vidabc/unicorn_prioject/README.md

 - **Declining Profit Margins in 2018 Despite Increased Sales:** In 2018, despite an increase in sales and t he number of orders, profit experienced a decline.
 This could be attributed to:
   - Higher Discounts or Promotion
   - Shift Toward Low-Margin Products
-- **Product Categories Performance:** The "Tables" subcategor y remains unprofitable across all regions and years except in limited states.
+- **Product Categories Performance:** The "Tables" subcategory remains unprofitable across all regions and years except in limited states.
-- Differences were observed between product categories: Office Supplies and Technology contributed positively to all-time profits, while Furniture had uneven performance across its subcategories.
+- **Sales and Profit Trends by State:** The top 10 states with the highest sales have consistently been: 1.
+California, 2.
+New York,
+3. Texas, 4.
+Washington, 5.
+Pennsylvania, 6.
+Florida,  7.
+Illinois, 8.
+Ohio,  9.
+North Carolina, and 10.
+Indiana.
+These states have shown a consistent pattern of profitability or lack thereof across all years.
+For instance, if a state was profitable in 2016, it remained profitable in 2017 and 2018, and similarly for unprofitable states.

 ---